Volunteers' Week 2025

 Girlguiding: Way of Life

-by Bex Mezzo , about 2 months ago
+by Bex Mezzo , 11 months ago

 I have been a Girlguiding volunteer leader and adviser for over 40 years.
 Working with girls from 5 years up to leaders in their 70's.
 Camping, making friends for life, encouraging young people, making things, singing in Westminster Abbey, attending the Buckingham Palace garden party and so much more.